Josiah-Claypool/2D-Ising-Model/README.md

 **3.**  A value in the arraylist is chosen at random and has its sign flipped.
 This represents the flip in spin.

-**4.**  The energy of the old and new configuration is calculated and compared. $\Delta E = E_2 - E_1$ If the energy of the new configuration is less or equal to the old, the new configuration is favorable and is accepted.
+**4.**  The energy of the old and new configuration is calculated and compared. $\Delta E = E_2 - E_1$ If the energy of the new configuration is less than the old, the new configuration is favorable and is accepted.

 **5.**  If the energy of the new configuration is greater, a random number between 0 and 1 is generated.
 This random number is then compared to $e^{-\Delta E/k_B T_C}$ .
 If the random number is less the new configuration is accepted.
 Otherwise, the system is reverted to before the flip.